Pricing & FAQ

-The network is made up of well-qualified editors, proofreaders, and writers in a variety of genres and specialties.
+The Book Editing Associates network is made up of professional editors, proofreaders, and writers in a variety of genres and specialties.
 No matter what level of editing, mentoring, or writing you need, at least one of them is a likely match for your project.

 How are editors screened to make sure they qualify for this network?

 All applicants are screened and tested.
 Their credentials are checked.
 Developmental editors need a track record of published books that they’ve edited.
 Copy editors and proofreaders must pass the tests for those categories.
 If you don’t see “copyediting” listed with the bio, it means that the editor focuses on content development (substantive editing) and does not offer copyediting and proofreading.
 If “proofreading” is listed in a bio, that individual passed the proofreading test (the test with the 2% pass rate).

 How are the editors related to this network?

 Book Editing Services was formed in 1998 to protect writers from online scams and from self-appointed editors and proofreaders who offer substandard services.
 The editors and publishing consultants posted on this site are freelance; therefore, your service agreement is with the editor/consultant you select, not with the network as a whole or the network coordinator.